-Anytime you buy new linens, carpeting, or other home furnishings, you bring the chemicals used in their manufacture into your house too.
+Any time you buy new linens, carpeting, or other home furnishings, you also bring the chemicals used in their manufacturing into your house.
 Even unbagging your dry cleaning can expose you to contaminants.
-These volatile organic chemicals (VOCs) make up a portion of the air pollution that exists inside our homes.
-Even when you can't smell them anymore, VOCs pollute the air enough to irritate your respiratory tract and cause headaches, sinus congestion, and fatigue.
+These chemicals make up a portion of the air pollution that exists inside our homes and workplaces.
+Even if you can't smell them, VOCs likely still exist in the air around you.

-Pioneering research at NASA has shown that houseplants are an antidote to many of the unhealthy household substances that contribute to poor indoor air quality and lead to illness.
+Research has shown that air-cleaning plants are an antidote to many of the unhealthy household substances that contribute to poor indoor air quality, which can lead to illnesses like headaches, sinus congestion, and even fatigue.
 Greenery soaks up VOCs, breaks them down, and uses them for food.

-Two or three plants in 8-inch or 10-inch pots for every 100 square feet will help clean up the air in your breathing zone.
-Double that, and your indoor environment will become healthier in less time -- just one week.
-A breathing zone is an area of 6 to 8 cubic feet surrounding a person.
-These are areas where an individual remains for several hours, such as at a desk or computer, watching TV, or sleeping.
+Two or three plants in 8-inch or 10-inch pots for every 100 square feet will help clean up the air in your home or office.
+Double that, and your indoor environment will become healthier in less time—just one week is all it takes.
+Add more plants in areas where an individual remains for several hours, such as at a desk or computer, watching TV, or sleeping.

-Pictured and listed are houseplants effective against a range of the more common household emissions, such as ammonia, formaldehyde, carbon monoxide, benzene, xylene, and trichloroethylene.
-Create houseplant groups by mixing varieties.
+These 10 houseplants are effective against a range of the more common household emissions, such as ammonia, formaldehyde, carbon monoxide, benzene, xylene, and trichloroethylene.